 When a major fire starts in a forest, emergency responders and resource managers need data fast.
 Data providers use terms such as near real-time and low latency to refer to data provided to users quickly, but what do these terms mean?

-NASA’s Earth Observing System Data and Information System (EOSDIS) distributed about 36 petabytes of Earth science data products in 2019 for interdisciplinary studies.
-These data products can be satellite observations, imagery, airborne observations, field data, and data published by scientists.
-Some of the data are available to users within hours.
-Other data require extensive processing before they are useful.
+NASA’s Earth Observing System Data and Information System (EOSDIS) distributes a wide range of data products to global data users, including satellite observations, imagery, airborne observations, field data, and data published by scientists.
+Some of these data are available to users within hours.
+Other data products require extensive processing before they are useful.

-Data latency is defined as the total time elapsed between when data are collected, acquired by a satellite, airborne, or in situ sensor, and when they are made available for public access via the internet.
+Data latency is the total time elapsed between when data are acquired by a sensor and when these data are made available to the public.

-For satellite data, data latency refers to the time between satellite observation and the time data are available to users.
-For example, NASA's Fire Information for Resource Management System (FIRMS) distributes near real-time active fire data within three hours of satellite observation from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Terra and Aqua satellites, and the joint NASA/NOAA Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 satellites.
+NASA's Fire Information for Resource Management System (FIRMS) distributes near real-time active fire data within three hours of satellite observation from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Terra and Aqua satellites and the joint NASA/NOAA Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 satellites.
 While it is important for emergency responders to have data as quickly as possible, several factors affect the speed at which data are processed and made available to users.

 Data Latency Terminology

 NASA and other Earth science data providers use different terminology to describe data latency.
 The terms near real-time (NRT), low latency, and expedited are often used interchangeably to refer to data that are made available more quickly than routine processing allows.